cloud-ark/caastle/docs/faq.rst

 Q) **What are the typical use-cases of CloudARK?**

-CloudARK is targetted as a common tool between developers and operations engineers.
+CloudARK is targeted as a common tool between developers and operations engineers.
 CloudARK provides easy way for developers and ops to collaborate on declarative platform definitions.
 Developers can use CloudARK as local development environment, along with Docker.
 Ops engineers can integrate CloudARK-based application deployment workflow in their standard Jenkins like DevOps workflow.